 There’s not only the sweeping view of the mountains to enjoy, but also the different species of flora along the trails.
 I take pleasure in stopping by and taking snaps of the lovely flowers and odd-shaped plants.
-Even sometimes when I walk down the streets, some do bring lovely memories.
+Even sometimes when I walk down the streets, some brings beautiful memories.

 Disclaimer: This is not an attempt at photography, although I want to be better at it.
 Reasons, I know.
 But I really love taking snapshots and enjoy viewing it after some time—it strengthens my memory.